 By the end of this series of articles, you’d become a master.
 You’d gain the expertise required to win startup competitions, all by yourself.

 Intro: The Writer’s Credentials

-Am I qualified to talk about how to win startup competitions?
+Often I’m asked: why am I qualified to talk about how to win startup competitions?
 Indeed my company won those 3 competitions.
 But perhaps was I just lucky?
-Or even worse, maybe my startup won despite me, rather than thanks to me?
+Or even worse, maybe the startup won despite me, rather than thanks to me?

 Additionally, I’ve been a judge in local and international startup competitions; I’ve mentored startup companies which in turn, competed in startup competitions.
 I’ve even been the organizer and MC of startup competitions.
 Some of which were sponsored by Blumberg Capital or other VCs.

-Whether I’m qualified enough or not, is your call.
+Whether I’m qualified not, is your call.
 I will herein share my true stories, life-experiences and insights…

 What is a Startup Competition?

 A startup competition is an event, a meetup.
 Possibly it’s part of a larger conference.
 As the name implies, startup competitions bring startups together, to compete against one another.

 At many times, startup competitions are called Pitch Competition (e.g. Startup Pitch Competition) or Entrepreneurship Competition.
 At other times, startup competitions are an integral part of an accelerator program, such as the case with MassChallenge or Kaspersky Startup Challenge.

 What does a startup competition look like?
 Where does the process of winning begin, where does it end, and what’s in between?
 We’d now review the key stages of winning.